Let's talk about Bottled Mineral Water

 |Checkout some great value alternatives to bottled water - Click here

 In the same town in 1979 a young girl dived to the bottom of a spa pool, swallowing a mouthful of the water in the process.
-She died several days later of amoebic meningitis.
+Sadly she died several days later of amoebic meningitis.
 The pool was subsequently closed to the public.

 In Parma, Italy, doctors were concerned with a high incidence of kidney stones among the local populace.
 Studies showed that the only common trait amongst the sufferers was a high consumption of un-carbonated natural mineral water.

 Most bottled waters are probably safe to drink, but tests have shown that they often fall behind in quality, in comparison with the public supply.